Green Woodworking: Pole Lathe Turning

 The origin of the pole lathe can be dated back to the early Vikings.
 An ingenious piece of equipment that works on a foot operated treadle to turn a piece of wood that is fashioned using a degree of skill with special pole lathe tools.
 The resulting pieces would then usually be used to create parts for chairs or tables.
 You may create a rounders bat or a ‘priest’ (for knocking out fish!).
 For those who are ambitious and energetic - it is possible you could produce a baseball bat.
 This course is run by Charles Hooper, an experienced green woodworker.

-Minimum 3 - maximum 5
+Minimum 3 people - maximum 5 people